Graduate Diploma in Ageing

 - 1 year full time / 2 years part time

-This is the first course of its kind that brings together academics from multiple disciplines, including public health, medicine, architecture and design, engineering, business and economics, government, and the arts.
-Academics collaborate with leading experts from Australia and around the world.
+This is the first course of its kind, bringing together academics from multiple disciplines including public health, medicine, architecture and design, engineering, business and economics, government and the arts, in collaboration with leading experts from Australia and around the world.

 By successfully completing this course you may be eligible for credit toward the Master of Ageing.